wuguorongwuguorong/FYPUOP_POS/readme.md

 At the Create Employee page, click on the edit button on the right
 ![image](https://github.com/user-attachments/assets/22f82a0d-9b9b-4736-b6fa-62a5e7ff7865)
 and it will redirect to edit employee page.

 ![image](https://github.com/user-attachments/assets/764802ca-768b-415a-8bd8-c00a4523b4e9)
 ![image](https://github.com/user-attachments/assets/27bc299a-10ad-4fe3-a074-e37144c35414)

 For " Joe" example, adjusted the role from Cleaner to Chef and wage from a monthly 2300 to 2500 and click Update Employee.

 ![image](https://github.com/user-attachments/assets/86085200-ef42-4881-8d39-fb3a1a7ec181)
 "Joe has successfully edit and updated.

 Finance P&L
 To view the Statement the P/L in a simplest way, click on the Reports -> Shopp Insights

 ![image](https://github.com/user-attachments/assets/118996e7-ef9e-43c0-84a8-87d80541004e)

-This should cover all the neccessary instructions for the objectivies of the project
+This covers all the neccessary instructions for the objectivies of the project